Hip Pain – why do women suffer more?

 - Difficulties coping with your normal running or other physical activities even if the pain only occurs after and not during the activity.

-One of the most common causes of this lateral hip pain in women is gluteal tendinopathy – an injury to the tendon.
-It typically occurs when we have tried to increase our level of exercise or increase our pace of exercise particularly with sports like running or hiking or stair walking on holidays!
-Or after an extended period of inactivity/ illness causing weakness.
+One of the most common causes of lateral hip pain in women is gluteal tendinopathy – an injury (or pain) in the tendon of one of the most important controlling muscles of the hip.
+It typically occurs when we have increased the intensity, frequency or duration (or all three) excessively in activities such as running, walking, hiking, or even stair walking on holidays!
+It also commonly occurs after an extended period of inactivity/ illness causing weakness.

-Bursitis is often managed with cortisone/steroid injections which do offer some temporary relief in symptoms but are really only a band-aid that covers a bigger problem.
-Cortisone has been shown to cause further degeneration of the tendon, and will usually then contribute to chronicity (on-going nature) of the problem.
-It must be said though with the temporary reduction in pain from the injection it can be useful if you then use that pain free time to exercise and strengthen the tendon appropriately!
+Bursitis has traditionally been managed with cortisone/steroid injections which do offer some temporary relief in symptoms.
+Unfortunately they are a band-aid that covers a bigger problem and may eventually cause more harm then good.
+Multiple cortisone has been shown to cause further degeneration of the tendon which can then contribute to chronicity (on-going nature) of the problem.
+It is only through the appropriate strengthening of the tendon (via exercise) that you can ‘cure’ Gluteal tendinopathy.
+However for some people the temporary reduction in pain from the injection may be useful to exercise and strengthen the tendon appropriately!
+For more information about tendinopathies please read our blog.

 Vital Core Physiotherapy can help with hip pain